 Understanding Early Check-In and Late Checkout Fees

 When you plan a trip, early check-in and late checkout fees can affect your final hotel bill.
-Many hotels charge $25 to $75 for early check-in, even when the room becomes ready before the normal check-in time.
+These fees usually apply when you want room access outside the hotel’s normal check-in or checkout window.

 Why Hotels Charge for Flexibility